arpkoirala/grid_visualization_tool/README.md

 V_cut_off is also hardcoded at 0.95 and 1.05 pu

 a feature can be added for both of these so they can be changed via the webpage, but I didnt have enough time to implement this

+Python 3.10.6 64-bit

+Packages:
+    dash 2.6.0 (if using anacoda, use packages on anaconda.org, because 'conda install dash' will install the wrong version) dash_bootstap_components 1.2.1
+    dash_cytoscape 0.2.0
+    pandas 1.4.2
+    pandapower 2.10.1
+    numpy 1.22.4
+    networkx 2.8.5
+    (json 2.0.9)
+    (plotly 5.9.0)

+TO DO:
+    //// visual indication which lines have switches add bus numbers
+    add permanent voltage to certain nodes
+    small guide on adding feautures
+    snapshot